Riberalta: Climate

 Riberalta belongs to a transition zone between the tropical savanna climate of the Llanos de Moxos and the tropical monsoon climate of the southwestern amazon rainforest.
 Precipitation is moderately high, but divided starkly between seasons.
 According to the Köppen Climate Classification system, Riberalta has a tropical savanna climate, abbreviated "Aw" on climate maps, with a pronounced wet and dry season.

 Transportation

-Riberalta is connected to Cobija by bus and to the rest of Bolivia through the Capitán Av.
+Riberalta is connected to Rurrenabaque, Cobija, Trinidad and Santa Cruz de la Sierra by bus and to the rest of Bolivia through the Capitán Av.
 Selin Zeitun Lopez Airport (RIB), Northern Bolivia.